 - An American poet and philosopher, Henry David Thoreau, has called the wood thrush’s song inspiring and exhilarating.

-- This species is crucial in the ecosystem: they eat many invertebrates, this controlling their populations, and both the birds themselves and their eggs are food for multiple predators.
+- This species is crucial in the ecosystem: they eat many invertebrates, controlling their populations, and both the birds and their eggs are food for multiple predators.

 - Wood thrushes spend the winter in Central America, and they fly there at night, using Earth’s magnetic field and stars for orientation.